mendix/docs/content/en/docs/appstore/connectors/aws-s3-connector.md

 #### 3.2.2 List Prefix

-This action lists all the [prefixes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-prefixes.html) used to organize objects in an S3 bucket.
+This activity lists all the [prefixes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-prefixes.html) used to organize objects in an S3 bucket.

 **Parameters**

-* Object of entity type `Credentials` – these belong to a AWS user managed using the `AWSAuthentication` module
+* Object of entity type `Credentials` – obtained from the [AWS Authentication](/appstore/connectors/aws-authentication/) connector
-* Object of entity type `Bucket` – the bucket you are querying
+* Object of entity type `Bucket` – the bucket that you are querying

 **Returns**